TEIC/Roma-Antiqua/README.md

 #### Docker compose

 The following Docker compose file should bring up the xquery4roma sidekick and the Roma web frontend, listening on your local port 9090.
-Simply save as `docker-compose.yml` and run `docker-compose up`.
+Simply save as `docker-compose.yml` and run `docker-compose up -d`.
+To stop and remove all services again, run `docker-compose down`.

 ```yaml
 version: '3'